mcgoo/cargo-vcpkg/README.md

 # cargo-vcpkg [![Windows](https://github.com/mcgoo/vcpkg-rs/workflows/Windows/badge.svg?branch=master)](https://github.com/mcgoo/vcpkg-rs/actions?query=workflow%3AWindows) [![macOS](https://github.com/mcgoo/vcpkg-rs/workflows/macOS/badge.svg?branch=master)](https://github.com/mcgoo/vcpkg-rs/actions?query=workflow%3AmacOS) [![Linux](https://github.com/mcgoo/vcpkg-rs/workflows/Linux/badge.svg?branch=master)](https://github.com/mcgoo/vcpkg-rs/actions?query=workflow%3ALinux)

+### This is not the version that has been released from.
+The source at mcgoo/vcpkg is still the current version. (crates.io/vcpkg needs older Rust for compatibility, and cargo-vcpkg would like to be able to use a very new version for the latest features in Cargo.toml so it would be useful to split those two projects apart, but this is not it.)

 [Changelog](https://github.com/mcgoo/vcpkg-rs/blob/master/cargo-vcpkg/CHANGELOG.md)

 This command `cargo vcpkg` will create a [vcpkg](https://github.com/microsoft/vcpkg) tree and install the packages specified in `Cargo.toml` files in the crate being built and crates it depends on.
 Crates that use the [vcpkg crate](https://crates.io/crates/vcpkg) will be able to find libraries automatically.